QASymphony/appium-samples/README.md

 In order to submit the test result to qTest Manager, we need to do 2 extra steps:

 - Implement a custom parser to parse the result under CSV format and upload it to qTest Launch
-- Update our Universal Agent to use the newly-created custom parser to parse the result and allow the Universal Agent to submit the result to qTest Manager
+- Update our Universal Agent to use the newly-created custom parser to parse the result and so allow the Universal Agent to submit the result to qTest Manager

 For demonstration purpose, we implemented the custom parser and included it in this repo at [pytest-csv-parser.zip](https://github.com/QASymphony/appium-samples/blob/master/pytest-csv-parser.zip).
 Follow the below steps to upload the parser to qTest Launch and use it in Universal Agent.